machado-vitor/study-notes/README.md

 # study-notes
 The purpose of this repo is to organize my personal studies.
-Each topics has notes, cheatsheets, exercises, and small projects.
+Each topic have notes, cheatsheets, exercises, and small projects.

 ## Structure